STM32-base/STM32-base.github.io/guides/setup.md

 ## Step 4: Test your setup

 Move into one of the template projects.
-Create a symbolic link to the STM32-base project in there.
+Create a symbolic link to the STM32-base and STM32-base-STM32Cube repositories in there.

 ```
 > ln -s ../../STM32-base
+> ln -s ../../STM32-base-STM32Cube
 ```

-When you've made the symbolic link to the STM32-base project, it should be possible to compile the code given by the template.
-You can compile the code in there simply by running the following command:
+When you've created the symbolic links, you should be able to compile the example code in the template.
+You can compile this code by simply running the following command:

 ```
 > make